-- Protective gloves must be worn. - Face coverings- are available. - Cleaning supplies mat/area to be wiped down each time it is used. - Changing mats in the KS1 accessible toilet. - Nappy bags to dispose of wipes and nappies, before putting them into the bin.
-(Located in the KS1 accessible toilet). - Aprons worn when necessary - Wipes for incidental ICP (parents will provide for children who need regular ICP)
+- Protective gloves must be worn. - Cleaning supplies mat/area to be wiped down each time it is used. - Changing mats in the KS1 accessible toilet. - Nappy bags to dispose of wipes and nappies, before putting them into the bin.
+(Located in the KS1 accessible toilet). - Aprons worn when necessary - Wipes for incidental ICP (parents will provide for children who need regular IC) - Resources are stored in the KS1 accessible toilet and in the Nursery, next to the toilets. - All nursery children are requested to have a spare set of clothes in school at all times.

-Resources are stored in the KS1 accessible toilet and in the Nursery, next to the toilets.
-All nursery children are requested to have a spare set of clothes in school at all times.
-Children who receive ICP regularly will have their bag with spare clothing and resources on their named coat peg.
+Children who receive IC regularly will have their bag with spare clothing and resources on their named coat peg.
 Bulk nappies and wipes are to be stored in the KS1 accessible toilet to ensure a smooth procedure.
 Staff will make sure they have everything they need prior to starting the ICP.
+Any soiled clothing will be contained securely, clearly labelled, and discreetly returned to parents at the end of the day.